Qualytics/userguide/docs/enrichment/what-is-enrichment.md

-# What is an Enrichment Store?
+# What is an Enrichment Datastore?

-* An `Enrichment Store` is a `Data Store` that is used to record `enrichment data` - `anomalies` and `metadata` for a `Data Store` as part of a Scan Operation.
-Any writable Data Store is a valid Enrichment Location, including the Primary Data Store being analyzed.
+* An `Enrichment Datastore` is a `Datastore` that is used to record `enrichment data` - `anomalies` and `metadata` for a `Datastore` as part of a Scan Operation.
+Any writable Datastore is a valid Enrichment Location, including the Primary Datastore being analyzed.

 !!! info
-    Before running a Scan Operation, the user should configure an Enrichment Store for each data store.
+    Before running a Scan Operation, the user should configure an Enrichment Datastore for each datastore.

-*  An `Enrichment Store` is a medium holding structured data.
-Qualytics supports Spark-compatible Data Stores via conceptual layers.
+*  An `Enrichment Datastore` is a medium holding structured data.
+Qualytics supports Spark-compatible Datastores via conceptual layers.

-* The `Add Enrichment Store` flow will prompt the user for an Enrichment Location with three options:
+* The `Add Enrichment Datastore` flow will prompt the user for an Enrichment Location with three options:

     1. `In Place` - the enrichment data will be written to the datastore itself.
 This requires the configured credentials to support writing.
     2. `External` - the enrichment data will be written to a separate datastore.